Skip to navigation Skip to content

 RapidConnect exemption - Already Connected to Provider (ACP)

-A RapidConnect exemption of 'already connected to provider' (ACP) reason is applied during the Participation Interview when:
+A RapidConnect exemption of 'already connected to provider' (ACP) reason is automatically applied during the Participation Interview when:

 • the job seeker is connected to Workforce Australia Provider Services or Transition to Work